Menu

 Note: Public and TOC members are welcome!

 Registration: Registration is required.
-If you can't attend, please cancel your registration.
+Space is limited.
+If you can't attend, please cancel your registration online.

-Description: Please join us to enjoy a leisurely walk through Ashbridges Bay Park.
-Meet at 8:00 at the main parking lot directly south of Coxwell Avenue.
-See map below.
+Description: Please join us to enjoy a leisurely walk through Leslie Spit/Tommy Thomson Park.
+Meet at 8:30 at the main parking lot at the foot of Leslie Street.

-Target birds will be Warblers, Thrushes, Sparrows and other migratory songbirds.
+Target birds will be late Warblers, Thrushes, Sparrows and other migratory songbirds.
+Emphasis on bird calls and nesting birds.
+Possibly shorebirds.

 Who should come: Birders of all experience levels are welcome.
 The more eyes the better!